meowwwls/dotValidator/README.md

 The inputs will adjust the the size of their container.
 In most cases, you don't want to modify an input size directly.

-Modifying the container div, ideally by adding a new class.
+Modify the container div, ideally by adding a new class.

-If you want to modifying the size of all inputs change values of class "ui-input-container."
+If you want to modify the size of all inputs change values of class "ui-input-container."

-For the age pseudo-input, the size is controlled by id "dot-valid-age".

 ### Changing the dot validation colors